Council of Labor and Defense Building: Ownership

-In April 1937, two years after the completion of the building, the Council of Labor and Defense was dissolved.
-In this year's guide to Moscow, the building is listed as the House of the Council of People's Commissars of the USSR.
+In April 1937, two years after the completion of the building, the Council of Labor and Defense itself was dissolved.
+In a guide to Moscow that year, the building was listed as the House of the Council of People's Commissars of the USSR.
 Later, the building belonged to the Council of Ministers of the USSR, and finally to the State Planning Committee.
-From 1994, the State Duma of the Russian Federation has been working in the building.
+Since 1994, the State Duma of the Russian Federation has been working in the building.

-In the early 2010s it was planned that after the construction of a new parliamentary center in Mnyovniki, the State Duma building would be demolished to build a hotel or a shopping center in its place.
-Such plans were announced by businessman Mikhail Gutseriyev.
+In the early 2010s businessman Mikhail Gutseriyev announced that after the construction of a new parliamentary center in Mnyovniki, the State Duma building would be demolished to build a hotel or a shopping center, but such plans have not come to fruition.

 Overview

 The building plan is symmetrical.
 The long main and narrow side facades are decorated with high fluted pilasters.
 The main facade is dissected by two side and central projections.
 In the central risalit there is a flat entrance portico, which is close in proportion to the columnar portico of the House of the Unions standing nearby.
 On the front plane of the attic there is a state emblem of the Soviet Union, and on the roof there is a flagpole with the flag of Russia.
-Stylistically, the design of the State Duma building combines both elements of constructivism, as well as monumentality and representativeness — features inherent to the next period of the Soviet architecture.
+Stylistically, the design of the Council of Labor and Defense Building combines both elements of constructivism, as well as monumentality and representativeness – features inherent to the Stalinist period of Soviet architecture to come.

-By the beginning of the exterior decoration, the deposits of marble-like limestone near Kolomna, turned out to be exhausted, and slabs removed from the Cathedral of Christ the Savior, demolished in 1931, were used instead.
-The granular plaster covering the internal facade is made of stone chips, which were obtained by grinding marble facings of Moscow churches massively demolished in the 1930s.
-The same materials were used to decorate the Okhotny Ryad metro station being built at that time, one of the exits of which was originally planned to be placed inside the Building.
+By the commencement of the exterior ornamentation, deposits of the marble-like limestone from near Kolomna turned out to be exhausted, so slabs removed from the Cathedral of Christ the Savior, demolished in 1931, were used instead.
+The granular plaster covering the internal facade is made of stone chips, which were obtained by grinding marble facings of the large numbers of Moscow churches demolished in the 1930s.
+The same materials were used to decorate the Okhotny Ryad metro station being built at that time; one of its exits was originally planned to be placed inside the building.
 The three entrance arches are made of labradorite and Karelian granite.